defnullx/nounsos/README.md

 # nounsos
-Nouns OS is an entire Operating System Nouns-Themed for All Things Nouns
+NounsOS is an entire Operating System Nouns-Themed for All Things Nouns